Do you need to replace your CNC plasma consumables?

 As your plasma cutting jobs progress, you may start to notice your cut-quality diminishes.
 CNC plasma cutting is used for precise applications, so it’s important that you maintain your plasma consumables to extend the life of your torch.

 Use this checklist to determine whether or not you need to replace your CNC plasma consumables:

 1. Get back to basics

-When a computer won’t work, someone always asks “Is it plugged in?”
-If you’re having trouble achieving the perfect cut, start with your consumables.
+When a computer won’t work, some wise guy always asks “Is it plugged in?”
+In the same way, if you’re having trouble achieving the perfect cut, start with the most basic elements in your torch: the consumables.
 Are you using the correct parts for the job, and are they assembled correctly?
 Make sure all of your CNC plasma consumables are seated correctly in the right places.
 Consult your operator’s manual, and follow its recommendations for maintenance.

 2. Inspect your arc

-A healthy arc is bright white to light blue in color.
-If it starts to turn orange or purple, it could be a sign of contaminants in your gas (keeping your gas supply system in optimal condition).
+A healthy arc is bright-white to light-blue in color.
+If it starts to turn orange or purple, it could be a sign of contaminants in your gas.
 A green arc is a red flag, indicating that you have burned through the tip on your electrode and are now burning (and melting) copper.
-If your arc turns green, replace your parts immediately to avoid full torch failure.
+If your arc turns green, replace your consumables immediately to avoid full torch failure.

 3. Check your nozzle